 If flag = 0 (default), assume that x has either exact (integral or rational) or real floating point entries.
 The matrix is rescaled, converted to integers and the behavior is then as in flag = 1.

-If flag = 1, assume that x is integral.
 Computations involving Gram-Schmidt vectors are approximate, with precision varying as needed (Lehmer's trick, as generalized by Schnorr).
-Adapted from Nguyen and Stehlé's algorithm and Stehlé's code (fplll-1.3).
+Adapted from Nguyen and Stehlé's algorithm and Stehlé's code (fplll-1.3) as building blocks for the FLATTER (block recursive) algorithm of Heninger and Ryan.